dapperlabs/nba-smart-contracts/README.md

  1. Start the emulator with the `Run emulator` vscode command.
  2. Open the `NonFungibleToken.cdc` file from the [flow-nft repo](https://github.com/onflow/flow-nft/blob/master/contracts/NonFungibleToken.cdc) and the `TopShot.cdc` file.
 Feel free to read as much as you want to familiarize yourself with the contracts.
  3. In `NonFungibleToken.cdc`, click the `deploy contract to account` to deploy it.
- 4. Switch to a different account
+ 4. Switch to a different account.
- 5. In `TopShot.cdc`, make sure it imports `NonFungibleToken` from the account you deployed it to
+ 5. In `TopShot.cdc`, make sure it imports `NonFungibleToken` from the account you deployed it to.
- 6. Click the `deploy contract to account` button that appears over the `TopShot` contract declaration to deploy it to a new account
+ 6. Click the `deploy contract to account` button that appears over the `TopShot` contract declaration to deploy it to a new account.

 This deploys the contract code.
 It also runs the contract's `init` function, which initializes the contract storage variables,